IsmaelMartinez/teams-for-linux/README.md

 In case of `AppImage`, we recommend to use [`AppImageLauncher`](https://github.com/TheAssassin/AppImageLauncher) for the best desktop experience.

-We have a dedicated deb and rpm repo at https://teamsforlinux.de hosted by @nbuechner :heart: Please follow the installation instructions below.
+We have a dedicated deb and rpm repo at https://teamsforlinux.de hosted with :heart: by [Nils Büchner](https://github.com/nbuechner).
+Please follow the installation instructions below.

 ### Debian/Ubuntu and other derivatives
 ```bash